compGeom-s23/compGeom-s23.github.io/Projects/P0-setup/P0-setup.md

 ```
 git add hello.c
 ```
-Note: You should never add object files (.o files) and executables to the repo.
+Note: You should never add object files (.o files) and executables to the repo (You can do that either by not adding them explicitly, or by setting a `gitignore' file).

 - Commit to your local repo:
 ```
 git commit -m "describe what the changes represent"
 ```

-Note that commit does not take file names as arguments, and will update the local repo with the files that have been staged.
+Note that `commit` does not take file names as arguments, and will update the local repo with the files that have been staged.
 Files that have not been specifically staged for commit, will not be commited.

 - Push the changes to the master repo:
 ```
 git push
 ```
-Again, git push does not take file names as arguments; it will sync the master repo with the commited files in the local repo.
+Again, `git push` does not take file names as arguments; it will sync the master repo with the commited files in the local repo.
 There are more advanced featured of git which you may or may not need later, like branching, resolving merge conflicts, reversing changes, deleting files, and more ---- we'll figure those out later when the need arises.
 For now these basics commands will suffice.

 ***